Ashfaaq18/OpenNetMeter/README.md

 ## Installation

+> This installer may trigger a Windows security warning because it is not code-signed.
+This is not a sign of malware.
+I do not currently have a code-signing certificate, and those cost money.
+If you downloaded this from the official OpenNetMeter GitHub release page, it is safe to continue.

 1. Download the latest release .msi from this repository and run it (no more .zip format).
 2. This application requires admin privileges.
 3. Optional : To add this as a startup program, go to the settings tab and tick the checkbox.